Reducible operators in non-$\Gamma$ type ${\rm II}_1$ factors: Abstract

 \section{Abstract}

-A famous question of Halmos asks whether every operator on a separable infinite dimensional Hilbert space is a norm limit of reducible operators.
+The eighth problem of Halmos in \cite{Hal2} asks whether every operator on a separable infinite-dimensional Hilbert space is a norm limit of reducible operators.
 In \cite{Voi2}, Voiculescu gave this problem an affirmative answer by his remarkable non-commutative Weyl-von Neumann theorem.
-We investigate the existence or non-existence of an analogue of Voiculescu's result in factors of type ${\rm II}_1$.

-In the paper we prove that, in the operator norm topology, the set of reducible operators is {\em nowhere} dense in a non-$\Gamma$ factor $\M$ of type ${\rm II}_1$, where separable and non-separable cases of $\M$ are both considered.
-Main tools developed in the paper are a new characterization of Murray and von Neumann's Property $\Gamma$ for a factor of type II$_1$ and a spectral gap property for a single operator in a non-$\Gamma$ factor of type ${\rm II}_1$.